SolarNetwork/solarnetwork-node-image-tools/solarnode-image-maker/README.md

 {
   "success": true,
   "data": {
-    "created": 1508450247355,
+    "createdDate": 1508450247355,
     "id": "1323214e-6abf-4e34-8487-b38f5302e3b2",
+    "baseImageId": "solarnode-deb8-ebox3300mx-1GB",
     "percentComplete": 0.0,
     "cancelled": false,
     "done": false,
     "started": true,
+    "startedDate": 1508450247376,
     "message": "Uncompressing source image"
   }
 }
 ```

-The application will have add the image customization task to a queue for
+The application will have added the image customization task to a queue for
 asynchronous processing.
+Once work begins on the task, the `started` property
+will change to `true` and the `percentComplete` will increase until the work is
+finished.
+Once finished the `done` property will change to `true`.

 ## Check status